What is it?

 - Abnormalities in the bladder, such as tumors or bladder stones

-- Obstruction of the flow of the bladder, caused by: enlargement of the prostate, constipation or operations.
+- Obstruction of the bladder flow caused by: enlargement of the prostate, constipation, or operations.

 - Excessive consumption of caffeine or alcohol

 - Difficulty in walking.

 - Incomplete emptying of the bladder.

 - Physical examination of the abdomen and genitals.

 - Urine sample to check for infection, blood traces, or other abnormalities.

 - Neurological exam to identify sensory problems or abnormal reflexes.